haesy/jnumber/README.md

 # JNumber

-Go module that implements the conversion between UTF-8 encoded Japenese numerals and uint64/int64/big.Int.
+Go module that implements the conversion between UTF-8 encoded Japanese numerals and uint64/int64/big.Int.

 Support for big.Int is limited to numbers |x| < 10^72.